DavideNuzzi/DeepSynergy/README.md

 # DeepSynergy

 DeepSynergy is a PyTorch-based framework for estimating *union information* and high-order *synergy* in multivariate systems.
-It provides a modular implementation of a neural estimator that computes the synergy between multiple source variables \(X_1, \dots, X_n\) and a target \(Y\), using adversarial training to enforce conditional independence constraints.
+It provides a modular implementation of a neural estimator that computes the synergy between multiple source variables $(X_1, \dots, X_n)$ and a target $Y$, using adversarial training to enforce conditional independence constraints.

 ---